Are You Working to Improve Safety?

 You must have a written fall protection program which includes rescue and retrieval plans.

-Fall Protection & Electric Arc Flash Safety
+Fall Protection and Electric Arc Flash Safety

 Earlier I mentioned NFPA 70E getting a lot of visibility, as relates to electric shock and arc flash hazards.
 Did you know that fall protection harnesses are available that meet NFPA 70E standards?
 These products were designed to protect workers from falls caused by electric arc flash and arc blast exposure when working at heights or near energized electrical sources.
 This is important because unlike roofers or other general contractors – when your team is working at heights they are also very often working near possible energized sources.
 A quick look at the technology: